"/> "/> "/> "/>

 How to Prepare for a Job Interview

-1. Research the Company Thoroughly
+1. Research the Company

-• Understand their mission, values and market position
+• Understand their services, values and goals

 2. Tailor Your Answers to the Job Description

-• What you can bring to the team that others might not
+• What you can bring to the team

-Job Interview Techniques That Work
+Interview Techniques That Help You Stand Out

-3. Use the STAR Method for Interview Questions
+Use the STAR Method

-• Situation – What was the background?
+• Situation – What was going on?

 • Action – What steps did you take?

-• Result – What was the outcome?
+• Result – What happened in the end?

-4. Ask Smart Interview Questions
+Ask Insightful Questions

-• “What would success look like in this role after six months?”
+• “What would success in this role look like after six months?”

 • “What are the current priorities for the team?”